thesandlord/SlackEngine/README.md

 Most Slack inviters require you to run a server 24/7 to work.
 However, most users will visit the app once and never come back to it!

 With App Engine, you can run your Slack inviter with the App Engine free tier and never worry about it again!
-If your community starts to recieve a lot of traffic, App Engine will automatically scale to handle the load as well.
+If your community starts to receive a lot of traffic, App Engine will automatically scale to handle the load as well.

-[Slackin](http://rauchg.com/slackin) is my favorite Slack inviter, but won't run on App Engine without using [custom runtimes](https://cloud.google.com/appengine/docs/managed-vms/custom-runtimes).
+[Slackin](http://rauchg.com/slackin) is my favorite Slack inviter, but won't run on App Engine without using [the Flexible environment](https://cloud.google.com/appengine/docs/flexible/).
 So SlackEngine was born!

 ## How to use

 ### Setup

-* Install the [App Engine SDK for PHP](https://cloud.google.com/appengine/downloads) if you don't have it.
+* Install the [App Engine SDK for PHP](https://cloud.google.com/appengine/docs/standard/php/download) if you don't have it.
 * Visit the [Google Developers Console](https://console.developers.google.com/project), and create a new project.
 * Visit [reCAPTCHA](https://www.google.com/recaptcha/admin), and register your website.
 * Install reCAPTCHA library with [Composer](https://getcomposer.org/)